omnes-ludunt/dfdl/README.md

 The Lazy Mac Pack seems to have broken with later mac OS updates, so I decided to try organizing a scripted lazy newb pack generator using python.
-I am basing this on converting Pumarino's ruby-based script (https://github.com/jipumarino/dfdl), and have reduced the dependencies to just base python 3.6+ and relevant command line utilities everyone should generally have already.
+I am basing this on converting Juan Pumarino's ruby-based script (https://github.com/jipumarino/dfdl), and have reduced the dependencies to just base python 3.6+ and relevant command line utilities everyone should generally have already.
 If you have issues, or are trying it out on an OS other than 64-bit MacOS, let me know.

-From Pumarino's readme:
+From jipumarino's readme:
 ---
 It downloads various packages and puts them together.
 It currently filters the available Mac downloads for the following packages, and lets the user choose a